 The consolidated statements of operations data for the years ended December 31, 2014, 2015 and 2016 and the consolidated balance sheet data as of December 31, 2015 and 2016, are derived from our audited consolidated financial statements included in this report.
-The consolidated statements of operations data for the years ended December 31, 2012 and 2013, and the consolidated balance sheet data as of December 31, 2012, 2013 and 2014 are derived from our audited consolidated financial statements that are not included in this report.
+The consolidated statements of operations data for the years ended December 31, 2012 and 2013, and the consolidated balance sheet data as of December 31, 2012, 2013 and 2014 are derived from our audited consolidated financial statements.
 Historical results are not indicative of the results to be expected in the current period or any future period.